 C the outliers present in the two measurements

-D the validity and reliability of two measurements
+D the strength and direction of the relationship between two measurements

 Question #52